Octocontrabass/pap2patch/README.md

 # Linksys PAP2 Firmware Patch

+This patch applies to PAP2 firmware 3.1.23, which is the newest version.

 To remove the password prompt from the web server, change the instruction at memory address `0xed2c0` from `0x60053019` to `0x60013019`.
 It's at offset `0x12c0` in the decompressed data.
 Recompressing is just gzip without the